 Shown on ITV (STV or UTV for those of us not in England), Rowan Atkinson plays the serious role of detective Jules Maigret in Paris around the time of Jack the Ripper in England.
 And it’s been on this Easer 2016!
 Keep reading if you want to read my honest thoughts and opinions on Maigret Sets A Trap.
-Please be aware, this post contains affiliate links.
-If you make a purchase through one of these links, I may earn a small commission at no extra cost to you.
-Links are clearly marked as [aff].

 This feature length film, 90 minutes long, followed Maigret trying to catch a murderer in Paris.
 With many recognisable faces, it was a shock to see that the one name I recognised wasn’t the murderer for a change!
 The acting was brilliant and the storyline wasn’t too far fetched as so many of these crime shows can be.
 Based on the extensive book series by Georges Simenon, Maigret Sets A Trap is a great way to whet your appetite if you’re looking for a new murder mystery series to dive into.
 If you would like to read the books before watching any of the Rowan Atkinson episodes, you can find them here! [aff]